re:Invent 2024

 Hosting Options

 Traditional hosting solutions used for smaller models do not provide required optimization functionality to host LLM models with optimal inference latency and/or throughput.
-With SageMaker you can use large model inference container images with Deep Java Library (DJL) Serving.
-SageMaker supports model parallelism and inference optimization libraries including:
+With SageMaker AI you can use large model inference container images with Deep Java Library (DJL) Serving.
+SageMaker AI supports model parallelism and inference optimization libraries including:

-Additionally you can host LLMs on SageMaker using Hugging Face LLM Deep Learning Container (DLC) enabling high-performance text generation through tensor parallelism, dynamic batching, and model quantization.
+Additionally you can host LLMs on SageMaker AI using Hugging Face LLM Deep Learning Container (DLC) enabling high-performance text generation through tensor parallelism, dynamic batching, and model quantization.

 Monitoring